 ‘Campaigns such as #MeToo have shown us that change is possible….
 But it’s a slow process.
 Unfortunately, as women from diverse racial groups and protests such as #blacklivesmatter, shows that process is even slower.
 As a collective, we have to constantly push it and move it forward.
 ‘We have to stand together from every corner of the planet and empower one another’s efforts in a bid to show the world what we are made of.’
 Founder, Dr Diahanne Rhiney BCAe.

-2018 was hailed ‘The Year of The Woman’ and this is the circle of progress that The Baton Awards 2020 is based firmly upon.
+2018 was hailed ‘The Year of The Woman’ and this is the circle of progress upon which The Baton Awards is based.

 OUR CHOSEN CHARITY